Starbucks to enter sub-Saharan Africa next year

 | JOHANNESBURG

-Under the exclusive agreement, Taste, which acquired the license for Domino's Pizza (DOM.L) in South Africa last year, can operate Starbucks coffee shops for 25 years.
+Under the exclusive agreement, Taste, which acquired the licence for Domino's Pizza in South Africa last year, can operate Starbucks coffee shops for 25 years.

 "We are proud to be bringing Starbucks to South Africa next year," Starbucks EMEA President Kris Engskov said in a statement.